2sync

 • Guided wizard and templates.
 Point-and-click setup with ready-made Notion calendar templates, automatic field mapping, and real-time activity logs.

-2sync also supports Google Tasks and Google Contacts automations, so you can build a complete Google Workspace integration inside Notion.
+2sync also supports Google Tasks and Google Contacts automations, so you can build a complete Google Workspace integration inside Notion, including the tasks you manage in Google Calendar.
 Well Aware, for example, syncs Google Calendar meetings one-way into Notion to build a complete client relationship history without manual data entry.

 Feature2syncUnitoZapier